Mediating Parenting Plans

 • discuss parental wants, needs, concerns, and fears;

-• work towards a mutually satisfactory Parenting Plan that will serve the interests of the child and stand the test of time.
+• develop a Parenting Plan that will stand the test of time.

 Comments are closed.